stayallive/wp-sentry/README.md

 You can use this filter to customize/override the sentry options used to initialize the php tracker.

-> **WARNING:** These values are exposed to the public so make sure you do not expose anything private !
+> **WARNING:** These values are exposed to the public, so make sure you do not expose anything private !

 Example usage: